top of page

 Lloyd Rodwin

-Lloyd Rodwin was an assistant professor of land economics in the Department of City and Regional Planning at Massachusetts Institute of Technology and the author of numerous articles on housing and urban development.
+Lloyd Rodwin was an assistant professor of land economics in the Department of City and Regional Planning at the Massachusetts Institute of Technology and the author of numerous articles on housing and urban development.

 Milton I. Roemer

-Milton I. Roemer, director of research in the Sloan Institute of Hospital Administration at Cornell, was associated during 1951-53 with the World Health Organization in Geneva.
-He has served also as a medical officer of the U.S. Public Health Service (1943-51) and the Department of Public Health in Saskatchewan, Canada (1953-56).
+Milton I. Roemer, the director of research in the Sloan Institute of Hospital Administration at Cornell, was associated during 1951–53 with the World Health Organization in Geneva.
+He has served also as a medical officer of the U.S. Public Health Service (1943–51) and the Department of Public Health in Saskatchewan, Canada (1953–56).

 Wolfgang Rohe